vectorgrp/XCPlite/README.md

   Defines a function, registers local variables and function parameters and creates and triggers a measurement event in the function.

 hello_xcp_cpp:
-  Demonstrates how to instrument a member function of a C++ class and how to register and access calibration parameters in C++.
+  Demonstrates how to instrument a member function of a C++ class and how to register and access parameters in C++.

 no_a2l_demo:
   Demonstrates XCPlite without runtime A2L generation by using an A2L generation tool during the build process.
-  This variant is currently limited to measurement and calibration of global variables.
+  This variant is currently limited to measurement and modification of global variables.

 The other examples cover more advanced topics:

-- Safely share calibration parameters among different threads.
+- Safely share parameters among different threads.
 - Measure instances of complex types, such a structs, arrays, nested structs and arrays of structs by using typedefs.
 - Create complex parameters, like maps, curves and lookup tables with fixed or shared axis.
 - Measure thread local instances of variables, create event instances.
 - Create physical conversion rules and enumerations.
 - Create additional groups.
-- Use consistent atomic calibration.
+- Use consistent atomic parameter modification.
-- Make calibration changes persistent (freeze).
+- Make parameter changes persistent (freeze).
 - Use the xcplib API to create context and span, measure durations.

 c_demo:
   Shows more complex data objects (structs, arrays) and calibration objects (axis, maps and curves).
   Measurement variables on stack and in global memory.
-  Consistent calibration changes and measurement.
+  Consistent parameter changes and measurement.
   Calibration page switching and EPK version check.
   Note: If CANAPE_24 is defined in sig_gen.hpp, the lookup table is a nested typedef, it uses a THIS. references to its shared axis contained in the typedef.